gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 - Processors are made up of cores
 - Cores have a "BaseCPU" as a member.
 This is the actual CPU model
 - `Processor` is what interfaces with `CacheHierarchy` and `Board`
-- Processors are organized, structured, sets of cores, definining how they connect together and with outside components and the board though standard interface.
+- Processors are organized, structured, sets of cores, defining how they connect together and with outside components and the board though standard interface.

 ### gem5 has three (or four or five) different processor models